 Path to Navigate: A drop-down list that shows the paths configured in the Routes tab of the Studio application page.
 See Add Routes to learn more.
 To assign a path, you can either:

-If you make any changes to paths in the Routes tab, you can use the Fetch button to fetch the latest changes.
+If you make any changes to paths in the Routes tab, you can use the refresh icon to get the latest routes.

 Path parameters: This field appears only if the path selected has path parameters associated with them.